 - Open: Yes

 Omaha’s only officially segregated school was Saint Benedict’s Catholic School.
 In 1928, the school was rebuilt at 2421 Grant Street.
-It closed by 1968.
-In 1989, the building was reopened as the Bryant Resource Center, including a Head Start program and senior center.
+The Bryant Cage Center, filled with basketball courts and a playground, was opened next door in 1966.
+The school closed in 1968 and eventually, the building was reopened as the Bryant Resource Center, including a Head Start program and senior center.

 Pilgrim Baptist Church